IcyWorks/node-red-contrib-splunk-hec/README.md

 The purpose of this project is to allow node-red to publish a node-red payload to Splunk HEC endpoints.

+NOTE: This is a work in progress as at 03/02/2026 Please do not use until this message is updated to a ready for use.

 ## Motivation

 Original Node created and published by gdziuba